How We Can Protect Nature in Our Community

 In this article, we lay out some simple ways to make change and make an impact in the lives of thousands of critters who share your neighborhood (and improve your own life in so doing).

 Eating a handful of mushrooms a day can reduce your risk of cancer and heart disease by nearly 45%, according to a meta-analysis of studies published in the Journal of Advanced Nutrition.
 This is because mushrooms are effectively a cholesterol-free meat that are high in fiber and beta-glucans that nourish our gut bacteria.
+It’s easy to get started foraging, and this article describes the basics and a few local species to look for.

 Wild edible oyster mushrooms growing on a mossy fallen log in a damp forest setting.